Ryan Scully

-Scully has previously played for Partick Thistle, Greenock Morton and Dunfermline Athletic, as well as Petershill, Albion Rovers on loan and Hamilton Academical.
+Scully played for Drumchapel United, Partick Thistle, Greenock Morton, Dunfermline Athletic and Hamilton Academical, as well as Petershill and Albion Rovers on loan.

 Career

 Partick Thistle

 Scully joined Partick Thistle in 2008 and began playing for their under-17 squad.
 Before arriving at Firhill he had received no formal coaching.

 Having been with Thistle for a year and a half Scully went on loan to West of Scotland Super League side Petershill for four weeks in 2009 to gain more first team experience.

 In May 2010 he was part of the under–19 side who won the SFL Youth Cup.
 Thistle defeated Livingston 3–2 in the final with Scully making numerous saves.
 At the conclusion of the 2009–10 season, Scully, along with Ross McGeough and Ryan MacBeth, was promoted to the first team squad.
 Scully signed a new contract in September 2010 which would keep him with Thistle until May 2013.

 During the 2010–11 season he appeared on the bench on several occasions before suffering a setback by dislocating a thumb ruling him out for number of weeks.
 After his recovery he made his senior début in the final game of the season on 7 May 2011 in a 3–0 victory against Raith Rovers in a Scottish First Division fixture where he kept a clean sheet.

 Scully featured in pre-season friendly matches in advance of the 2011–12 season, the final of which was against Dumbarton in a 4–1 defeat.

 He made his first appearance of the season on his nineteenth birthday keeping another clean sheet against ten-man Dundee.
 After Scully's impressive displays his manager Jackie McNamara admitted to having a selection dilemma with first choice keeper Scott Fox fit again following a virus.
 Ultimately Scully was chosen in goal for the following match against league leaders Ross County, however the match ended in 1–0 defeat for Thistle with Scully conceding his first ever competitive goal.
 He lost his place in the team for the ensuing match having been ruled out after incurring a concussion in training from a boot to the head.
 Having remained on the bench for a number of games, Scully returned to the starting line-up with Fox having sustained a hand injury.
 Thistle defeated Queen of the South 5–0 with Scully earning his third clean sheet in four appearances.